Current as of August 2020 | Download print version (in PDF)

 While Philippine law is silent on the ability of foreign entities or individuals to control NPOs, it is advisable that foreign entities contemplating such “controlling” structures seek consultation with the Philippine SEC prior to corporate registration, in order to be advised as to the proper registration requirements (i.e., documentary requirements and capitalization, if applicable as a foreign investor) specific to their circumstances and intended operations in the country.

-Furthermore, Section 27(B) of the Tax Reform Act of 1997, as amended by RA 10963 (July 2017), imposes on proprietary educational institutions and hospitals, which are not-for-profit, a 10 percent tax on their taxable income (except passive sources of income) with the further limitation that, if the gross income from unrelated trade, business, or other activity exceeds 50 percent of the total gross income derived by such educational institutions or hospitals from all sources, the tax applicable to for-profit entities shall be imposed on the entire taxable income.
+Furthermore, Section 27(B) of the Tax Code, imposes on proprietary educational institutions and hospitals, which are not-for-profit, a 10 percent tax on their taxable income (except passive sources of income) with the further limitation that, if the gross income from unrelated trade, business, or other activity exceeds 50 percent of the total gross income derived by such educational institutions or hospitals from all sources, the tax applicable to for-profit entities shall be imposed on the entire taxable income.

 The term “unrelated trade, business, or other activity” means any trade, business, or other activity, the conduct of which is not substantially related to the exercise or performance by such educational institution or hospital of its primary purpose or function.